-A thermometer is a great way to track a fundraising campaign's progress.
+A thermometer is a great way to chart a fundraising campaign's progress.
 First and foremost a thermometer is a universal symbol that everyone can understand.
-As the temperature of your fundraising campaign increases, the level of the thermometer rises.
+As you raise money, the temperature of your fundraising campaign increases and the level of the thermometer rises.
 Pretty simple.
-Using markers will also help clarify.
-You can either track progress based on a financial goal (i.e. $10,000 at the top with incremental dollar amounts up the side) - or you can track success based on a percentage of the goal.(i.e. A goal of $10,000 would be tracked based on the total percentage of what you've earned.
-If only $4,000 has been raised thus-far, you are at 40%).
-If you decide to implement the Percentage model, be sure to note WHAT the 100% goal signifies. i.e. 100% = $10,000.
+You track progress based on a financial goal and the thermometer rises and shows the money raised and the percentage of the goal attainment reached.
+So if your organization's walk-a-thon fundraising goal is $50,000 and you have raised $25,000, your thermometer will show 50% of the goal has been reached.

 But how do you determine your fundraising goal?
 Each organization and event is different, but keep the following in mind: